Project-Sylos/Migration-Engine/README.md

 Depth-First Search (DFS) is memory-efficient, but it’s less suited to managing two trees in parallel.
 BFS, while it requires storing all nodes at the current level, provides better control, checkpointing, and fault recovery.
-The Node Migration Engine (NME) serializes traversal data to a local database after each round, keeping memory use bounded while preserving full traversal context.
+The Migration Engine (ME) serializes traversal data to a local database after each round, keeping memory use bounded while preserving full traversal context.

 ### Two Possible Strategies